NA Proceedings Resume After Break - UrduPoint

 NA Proceedings Resume After Break

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Feb, 2025) The National Assembly proceedings on Wednesday resumed after a break called due to a lack of quorum.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Feb, 2025) The National Assembly proceedings resumed on Tuesday after a break called due to the lack of quorum.

 Recent Stories